jpadilla/pyjwt/docs/algorithms.rst

 When using the ECDSA algorithms, the ``key`` argument is expected to be an Elliptic Curve public or private key in PEM format.
 The type of key (private or public) depends on whether you are signing or verifying.

+When using the EdDSA algorithm Ed25519, the ``key`` argument is expected to be an EdDSA public or private key in PEM format.
+The type of key (private or public) depends on whether you are signing or verifying.

 Specifying an Algorithm